Understanding Your Lab Work: What Conventional Medicine Misses

 What Markers Does Conventional Medicine Routinely Miss?

 The standard annual physical typically includes a CBC, a basic metabolic panel, maybe a lipid panel.
-It is a blunt instrument.
-Here are the markers that a Complete Medicine approach considers essential — and why most doctors never order them.
+It's a blunt instrument.
+Here are the markers that functional medicine considers essential — and why most doctors never order them.

 The full thyroid panel.
 Most physicians check TSH alone.
 Some add free T4.
-But without free T3 (the active hormone your cells actually use), reverse T3 (which blocks T3 receptors when the body is under stress), and thyroid antibodies (TPO and thyroglobulin, which detect autoimmune thyroid disease years before TSH moves), you are seeing a fraction of the picture.
-I have had patients with "normal" TSH whose antibodies were in the thousands — their immune system was actively destroying their thyroid, and no one had thought to look.
+But without free T3 (the active hormone your cells actually use), reverse T3 (which blocks T3 receptors when the body is under stress), and thyroid antibodies (TPO and thyroglobulin, which detect autoimmune thyroid disease years before TSH moves), you're seeing a fraction of the picture.
+Research shows that patients can have "normal" TSH while their antibodies are elevated in the thousands — their immune system actively destroying their thyroid, with no one thinking to look.

 Vitamin D. The conventional cutoff for deficiency is 30 ng/mL.
-But the research on immune function, mood regulation, and cancer prevention consistently points to 50-80 ng/mL as the range where vitamin D performs its deepest work.
-A level of 32 is not "fine."
-It is a body running on fumes.
+But research on immune function, mood regulation, and cancer prevention consistently points to 50-80 ng/mL as the range where vitamin D performs its deepest work.
+A level of 32 isn't "fine."
+It's a body running on fumes.

 Fasting insulin.
 Most doctors screen for diabetes with fasting glucose or hemoglobin A1c.
 But insulin resistance — the metabolic dysfunction that precedes type 2 diabetes by a decade or more — shows up in fasting insulin levels long before glucose ever rises.
-A fasting glucose of 95 with a fasting insulin of 14 tells a story of a pancreas working overtime to keep blood sugar controlled.
-The glucose looks fine.
-The insulin reveals the struggle underneath.
+Consider someone with a fasting glucose of 95 and a fasting insulin of 14.
+The glucose looks fine, but the insulin reveals a pancreas working overtime to keep blood sugar controlled.

 Homocysteine and hs-CRP.
 Homocysteine is an amino acid that, when elevated, signals impaired methylation — a foundational biochemical process that affects detoxification, neurotransmitter production, and DNA repair.
 High-sensitivity C-reactive protein (hs-CRP) measures systemic inflammation at a level standard CRP cannot detect.
 Together, these two markers reveal the silent fires burning beneath the surface of "normal" bloodwork.